domenix/inels-influxdb/README.md

 - Rename example.env file to .env
   - `mv example.env`
 - Edit the properties inside .env according to your preference, keep in mind that `DB_TOKEN` should be something secure
+- Change into `data`
+  - `cd data`
+- Either rename export_example.imm to export.imm or export the imm configuration from the iNELS software
 - Start the container
   - `docker-compose up -d`